BizBuilt/seed/infowrap/infowrap_seed_generator.md

-# InfoWrap Seed Generator
+# Infowrap Seed Generator

-The InfoWrap Seed Generator creates seeds based on information in the database.
+The Infowrap Seed Generator creates seeds based on information in the database.
 By default all accounts in the database will be added to the seed.
 Alternatively, a wrap identifier may be specified, which will limit the seed to only that wrap's account's content and minimal information about other wraps that are referenced, to ensure the integrity of the seed.

 ## Usage

-The InfoWrap Seed Generator is built into the [api.infowrap.com](https://github.com/BizBuilt/api.infowrap.com) repository.
+The Infowrap Seed Generator is built into the [api.infowrap.com](https://github.com/BizBuilt/api.infowrap.com) repository.
 You must download the repository and follow its setup instructions before using the seeder.

 The following commands must be run from within the api.infowrap.com project folder on your system.